≥90% of participants will know the actions to take to avoid workplace hazards.

 To prevent back injury, workers should3,5,6:

-Patient transfers are particularly hazardous for hospital workers.
+Patient transfers are particularly hazardous for healthcare workers.
 The following fundamental points should be emphasized to prevent back injuries during transfers3,5,6:

 Accident hazards such as wet floors, stairway obstructions, and faulty ladders should be reduced.
 Wet-floor hazards can be reduced by proper housekeeping procedures such as marking wet areas, cleaning up spills immediately, cleaning only one side of a passageway at a time, keeping halls and stairways clear, and providing good lighting for all halls and stairwells.
 Workers should be instructed to use the handrail on stairs, to avoid undue speed, and to maintain an unobstructed view of the stairs ahead of them.
 Request help to manage a bulky load.3,5,6